 BrainImmune is a free and independent online resource of expert views, opinions, comments and evolving concepts in neuroendocrine immunology.
 Our goal is to advance a new field in medical science that has great potential and significance.

-Here, concise summaries and overviews describe how the brain and the immune system ‘talk’ to each other in order to maintain homeostasis.
+BrainImmune is the only web resource that delivers up to date information into the broad interdisciplinary area of neuroendocrine-immunology and stress-immune interactions, and their impact on health and disease.
+Here, concise summaries and overviews describe how the brain and the immune system ‘talk to each other’ in order to maintain homeostasis.

 Our mission is to promote the advancement, communication and collaborations in neuroendocrine immunology and stress-immunity research, and to speed up innovation in this vast inter-disciplinary area.